Protein–protein interaction: Databases

 Meta-databases normally result from the integration of primary databases information, but can also collect some original data.

 Prediction databases include many PPIs that are predicted using several techniques (main article).
 Examples: Human Protein–Protein Interaction Prediction Database (PIPs), Interlogous Interaction Database (I2D), Known and Predicted Protein–Protein Interactions (STRING-db), and Unified Human Interactive (UniHI).

 The aforementioned computational methods all depend on source databases whose data can be extrapolated to predict novel protein–protein interactions.
 Coverage differs greatly between databases.
 In general, primary databases have the fewest total protein interactions recorded as they do not integrate data from multiple other databases, while prediction databases have the most because they include other forms of evidence in addition to experimental.
 For example, the primary database IntAct has 572,063 interactions, the meta-database APID has 678,000 interactions, and the predictive database STRING has 25,914,693 interactions.
-However, it is important to note that some of the interactions in the STRING database are only predicted by computational methods such as Genomic Context and not experimentally verified.
+However, some of the interactions in the STRING database are only predicted by computational methods such as Genomic Context and not experimentally verified.